 Why are you bringing this up?

-But I guess, you know, if you're asking me as an from an intellectual standpoint, well, now we have an article that points out they were raising the question about Hillary pardoning herself.
+But I guess, you know, if you're asking me from an intellectual standpoint, well, now we have an article that points out they were raising the question about Hillary pardoning herself.

-How do you, how is one man who has failed so spectacularly appointed in the first place?
+How is one man who has failed so spectacularly appointed in the first place?

-How is it that a guy that loses tens and tens of thousands of jobs for Americans working for Anderson accounting, gets overturned by the Supreme Court 9-0, gets excoriated twice, not once for withholding exculpatory evidence in cases, and then puts four other innocent people in jail from for Merrill for four years for a year.
+How is it that a guy that loses tens and tens of thousands of jobs for Americans working for Anderson Accounting gets overturned by the Supreme Court 9-0, gets excoriated twice, not once, for withholding exculpatory evidence in cases, and then puts four other innocent people in jail for Merrill for a year.

 That gets overturned by the Fifth Circuit.

-Why would, under any circumstances, Robert Muller appoint him?
+Why would, under any circumstances, Robert Mueller appoint him?

 He couldn't find one independent to work for him?

-Every Jeannie Ray who worked on the Clinton Foundation for crying out loud?
+Genie Ray, who worked on the Clinton Foundation for crying out loud.

 It's so corrupt.